How to prioritise work in Jira Service Management

 A support agent can change the priority of a work item at any time.

-How to calculate priority using impact and urgency
+How to calculate priority in Jira Service Management

 Priority levels in Jira Service Management are great, but they don’t help teams to know how to prioritise a work item.
-JSM offers a bit of guidance with this via the urgency and impact fields.

 Impact is to do with how much something affects an organisation’s processes.
 Urgency is how quickly it will impact the organisation.
 For example, a high-impact incident might have low urgency because it’s not going to affect the business till the end of the financial year.